Statutes Text

 (iii) attend educational or vocational institutions in the county.

-(2) The administrator may allow the inmate to leave confinement:
+(2) The administrator may allow the incarcerated individual to leave confinement:

 (i) in accordance with established programs;